Lee Nguyen: Ho Chi Minh City FC

 On December 25, 2020, Ho Chi Minh City announced the signing of Lee Nguyen.

 On August 8, 2021, Nguyen left Ho Chi Minh City to return in Texas as the 2021 V.League 1 season ended early due to the COVID-19 pandemic in Vietnam.

 Return to soccer and 2nd stint at Ho Chi Minh City

 After retiring from playing and becoming the assistant coach of the Washington Spirit in early 2022, on August 6, 2022, Nguyen came out of retirement and return to play for Ho Chi Minh City.
+During his to seasons with the club he scored 7 goals in 23 appearances.

 The Soccer Tournament

 In 2023, Nguyen played in The Soccer Tournament with ZALA FFF.

 International career

 After playing for several United States junior level squads, namely the under-18s, under-20s, and under-23s, including being the only high school player named to the under-20 roster for the 2005 FIFA World Youth Championship, Nguyen made his debut for the senior United States Men's National Team in a friendly against China on June 2, 2007.
 He made two other appearances with the team in 2007 as part of the Copa América roster.

 On November 10, 2014, Jürgen Klinsmann called up Nguyen for the first time in seven years for friendlies against Colombia and the Republic of Ireland, and again on January 9, 2015, for the training camp ahead of the friendlies against Chile and Panama.
 Nguyen made his reappearance with the USMNT as a substitute in a friendly match against Costa Rica on October 13, 2015.
+During the January 2016, training camp Nguyen was called up to start two matches for the USMNT.
+This marked his final stint with the USMNT.